Semiconductor Ultra Pure Water Treatment

 The most widely used requirements for UPW quality are documented by ASTM D5127 “Standard Guide for Ultra-Pure Water Used in the Electronics and Semiconductor Industries”.

 The technologies used are UF, RO, EDI, Mixed Bed Ion Exchange, Advanced Oxidation Processes (AOP’s), UV, Active Carbon Filtration, combustion/heat and sometimes Membrane Contactors for degasification.
 All piping used must be semiconductor grade to prevent particle and fibre shedding and leaching of any chemicals.
+RO membranes need to be semiconductor grade same as any ion exchange resins.

 Chemicals Used